 Day3: Overnight flight to Port Moresby

 On arrival at Jacksons International Airport, Port Moresby, connect with an afternoon domestic flight to Mount Hagen.
-On arrival at Mount Hagen in the late afternoon you will be met and transferred to Rondon Ridge, a drive of around 30 minutes.
-Your overnight stay is on full board basis.
+On arrival at Mount Hagen in the late afternoon you will be met and transferred to your lodge, a drive of around 30 minutes.

 During your stay at Karawari you explore the remote Sepik area to experience this fascinating region's mystery and mystique.
 Daily excursions with experienced and knowledgeable local guides will introduce you to the lifestyle and culture of the river villages - the adventure of a lifetime!

 The people of the ecologically diverse Sepik region speak more than 250 languages and are loosely knitted together in systems of trade and cultural interaction.
 Ritual, genealogical and historical knowledge define each group, and maintain the distinctions that facilitate trade.
 All life revolves around the river, with men paddling narrow dugout canoes full of goods for trade, women fishing or making sago, and children swinging from trees along the riverbank and splashing in the shallows.
 The region is a gallery of tribal art, in which each village boasts a unique style and every villager is an artisan.